AvinZarlez/unity-tools/README.md

 Added the pallet command "Unity Tools: Open VSCode Documentation" to open the [Unity Development with VS Code](https://code.visualstudio.com/docs/runtimes/unity) page on the Visual Studio Code Documentation.

-### Command: Get VSCode plug-in from the Asset Store

-Added the pallet command "Unity Tools: Get VSCode plug-in from the Asset Store" to open [dotBunny's Unity plug-in](https://github.com/dotBunny/VSCode/) on the [Unity Asset Store](http://u3d.as/jmM).
-Afterwards, will display a message with a link to the [How-To](https://github.com/dotBunny/VSCode/blob/master/HOWTO.pdf) and the git repository for the project.

 ### Command: Generate Organizational Folders

 Added the pallet command "Unity Tools: Generate Organizational Folders" to create some default organizational folders to your project's Assets Folder.
 The list of default folders are below: